hanoon-07/networking/README.md

 - 💬 Server replies with a custom message like: `"the server says hi to <name>"`.
 - 🔁 Client prints the response for each struct sent.

+### pali:

+A TCP client-server program where:

+- 🧑‍💻 Client sends a string to the server.
+- 🔁 Server checks if the string is a **palindrome** (same forward and backward).
+- 📬 Server replies with `"true"` or `"false"` based on the result.
+- 🛑 Typing `"quit"` ends the session.